Signed in as:

 A vigorous massage recommended for the athletic individual, which employs strong manual techniques as well as compression, trigger point, and stretching.
 Recommended before or after running or exercising to help heal injuries and reduce knotted tissues.
 Increase muscle power, endurance and flexibility!

-Involves long strokes sustained by pressure to stretch and lengthen fascia.
+Myofascial release can involves long strokes sustained by pressure to stretch and lengthen fascia.
 It helps to elongate chronically restricted soft tissue such as muscles, ligaments, tendons, scar tissue, and muscle knots.
-Relieves tightness!

 This modality involves precise friction treatment of injured tendons, muscles, and ligaments, which are the root of chronic injuries and tendonitis.
 When combined with at-home exercises and the above techniques, orthopedic massage can eliminate some of the pains you thought would always be there.